hashgraph/hedera-mirror-node/docs/design/hip-631-virtual-address.md

 ## Open Questions

-1) How far in advance will we know about needing to support very large (e.g. ore than 10) virtual addresses for one account?
-(That is, to implement the
-`/api/v1/accounts/{idOrAliasOrEvmAddress}/virtualAddresses` endpoint.)

 ## Answered Questions

 1) Are the CryptoUpdate migrations detailed in the https://hips.hedera.com/hip/hip-631#alias-to-virtual-account-migration section of the HIP-631 document